mmistakes/so-simple-theme/_posts/blog/2017-05-08-Mozilla-fellowship.md

 * Fellows offboarding in Cape Town
 * miniWOW at OHBM Hackathon in Vancouver

-### Take home message:
+### Take home message

 ***Oh my goodness, please [apply](https://science.mozilla.org/programs/fellowships).***

-This blog post is so close to the deadline because I find it so hard to put into words how much my membership of the Mozilla Science community has changed my life.
+This blog post is so close to this year's deadline (**14th May**) because I find it so hard to put into words how much my membership of the Mozilla Science community has changed my life.

-I've made friends, I've been mentored, I've mentored others, I've laughed, I've cried, I've felt overwhelmed, and I've felt inspired.
+* I've made friends
+* I've been mentored
+* I've mentored others
+* I've laughed
+* I've cried
+* I've felt overwhelmed

+* **I've felt inspired**

 ***We can do this.***